Feature Race Tips:

 - Won't Improve (M).
 This comment is made when the

 margin last start was more than 14 lengths.
-After such a
+After such a poor showing, the

-poor showing, the horse is unlikely to repeat the "A"rating
+horse is unlikely to repeat the "A" rating today.
+However, if the failure

-track conditions or the horse has displayed similar poor
+was caused by unsuitable track conditions or the horse has displayed similar

-to change the Improver setting to Yes.
-This may also apply
+the Improver setting to Yes.

 - But No Winning Form.
 After noting a form pattern,